eggerino/print3/README.md

 Multiple objects from multiple sources can form a scene.
 The 3D viewer let's you rotate, zoom and pan the scene.
+Screenshots of the visualization of the scene can be generated.

 # Build